Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 ^^^^^^^^^^^^^^^^
 As part of API Version 2, users can utilize python's data structures more easily, all labware accessor methods return either a dictionary, list or an individual well object.

-The table below list different methods accessible and their return values:
+The table below lists different accessible methods and their return values:

 +-------------------------------------+-------------------------------------------------------------------------------------------------------------------+
 |   Method Name                       |         Returns                                                                                                   |